jhu-statprogramming-fall-2022/biostat840-project3-pkgdown-yixuan-chen-elisa/github-vignettes/outliers.md

 ## Visualize

-Visualizing the data is a first step for examining outliers.
-We can use `sastats::outlier_plot()` which is a wrapper for `ggplot2::geom_boxplot()`.
+Visualizing the data is a good first step.
+We can use `sastats::outlier_plot()` which is largely a wrapper for `ggplot2::geom_boxplot()`.
+The `ignore_zero = TRUE` specification first drops respondents who didn’t actually participate (usually what we want in profile estimation).

-After running this function, we can see that the distributions are highly skewed and difficult to view.
-Additionally, the postion of the whiskers suggests that we would be flagging many reasonable values as outliers (e.g., those above 20 or so for fishing).

 ``` r
 outlier_plot(activities, days, act, ignore_zero = TRUE)